pufferffish/wireproxy/README.md

 ```

 # Use with VPN
-Instructions for how to use with Firefox container tabs and auto-start on MacOS can be found [here](/UseWithVPN.md).
+Instructions for using wireproxy with Firefox container tabs and auto-start on MacOS can be found [here](/UseWithVPN.md).

 # Sample config file
 ```